AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/explorer-editor.md

 ## Search from the Repository view

-When you perform a search and apply filters in the Repository view on the Home page, selecting **Show in Search Panel** redirects you to the Editor interface.
-All your search results will be mirrored in the Search Panel at the bottom of the Editor interface.
+When you perform a search and apply filters in the Repository view on the Home page, selecting **Show in Search panel** redirects you to the Editor interface.
+All your search results will be mirrored in the Search panel at the bottom of the Editor interface.

-You can easily drag and drop topics from the Search Panel into your current topic in the Editor to attach references.
-Also you can alter your search results by using **Modify search** option on the Search panel
+You can **drag and drop** files from the Search panel into your current topic in the Editor to attach references seamlessly.
+Additionally, you can refine your search results by using the **Modify search** option available in the Search panel.

 ![](images/search-panel-from-home.png){align="left"}